 Our Air Force Memorial Estate, in Bull Creek, is also home to the Aviation Heritage Museum.

-A financially secure, adaptable organisation growing on a broad base of caring and supportive services.
+A respected, financially secure, adaptable organisation growing on a broad base of caring and supportive services.

-Provide camaraderie and maintain tradition, security and care for all members of the Division and other members of the Veterans' Community through the provision of faculties and welfare services within Western Australia.
+To provide camaraderie and supportive care whilst maintaining traditions and heritage for all members of the Division, members and former members of the Australian Defence Force and general community through the provision of welfare services within Western Australia.

 As we have waiting lists for our units on the villages, it is a requirement that you first become a member of RAAFA.
 Please see the Independent Living Units section to check out our villages, and the Membership section for further details.

-If you wish to become a Social Member to use our club facilities, please see the Membership section.
+If you wish to use our club facilities, please see the Membership section.

-In regard to our Aged Care Facilities it is a bit different in that they are Commonwealth Funded therefore anyone is eligible. ie no membership required or military service background.
+In regard to our Aged Care Facilities they are Commonwealth Funded therefore anyone is eligible and no membership or military service background is required.
 Please see the Aged Care Services section for further details.